George W. Hayward: Affiliation with the Royal Geographical Society

 Hayward appeared in England in 1868 and approached Sir Henry Rawlinson, vice president of the Royal Geographical Society.
 He wanted to be hired as an explorer in central Asia and the western Himalayas.
 Surprisingly Hayward was provided with £300, surveying equipment, map making instruments and instructions to attempt to reach and survey the then unmapped Pamir Mountains where the territory and influence of the Raj and the Russian Empire were inching ever closer.
 Hayward was to become the only explorer funded by the Royal Geographical Society during "The Great Game."

 Political turmoil in Central Asia

 The era that Hayward operated in was one of imperial expansion in Central Asia.
-In the south the British Empire, based out of India, was consolidating and expanding its positions to the north.
+In the south the British Empire, based in India, was consolidating and expanding its positions to the north.
 In the north the Russian Empire was expanding its territory at a dramatic pace.
 Soon the Russians were expanding south into central Asia.
 The area between the two empires was shrinking fast and clandestine agents and explorers were sent to map this unknown area of the world full of lawless tribes, murderous despot rulers and some of the most formidable and challenging terrain on Earth.

 Although the Royal Geographical Society was strictly apolitical, Rawlinson was also a member of the government's India Council and a known Russophobe.
 For this reason it has often been suggested that he may have had political motivations in encouraging Hayward's explorations.